Chart Color Schemes

 Population growth drivers in Corinda are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Future population trends indicate a median increase, with Corinda expected to expand by 692 persons by 2041, marking a total gain of 9.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for years post-2032.
+Future population trends suggest an increase just below the national median by 2041, with Corinda expected to expand by 692 persons, recording a total gain of 9.5% over the 17-year period.

 Frequently Asked Questions - Population